Subject and Meaning in Photography

 The subject matter is interesting, the light was revealing and the color uplifting.
 But what’s the photo about?
 What story does it tell and what meaning are we to derive from it?

-Freedom from the known is the only way forward, and travel and photography are ideal partners on that most important journey.
+Freedom from the known is the way forward for the creative, meaning seeking soul.
+And travel and photography are ideal partners on that most important journey.